 - the transport time to the slaughterhouse is monitored and limited.
 The transport time for finishing pigs is a maximum of 8 hours.
 In practice, the maximum transport time is less than 6 hours.
 Transport time is defined as the time between the loading of the first animal and the unloading of the last animal.

 - the travel time of the pigs and piglets in the Beter Leven Keurmerk one star is a maximum of 3.5 hours.
 Travel time is defined as the time between the departure and the arrival of the transport.

 De Groene Weg

 De Groene Weg has been the market leader in organic beef and pork in the Netherlands since 1981.
 This brand is supplied to customers in Europe.
-From 2020 the organic beef and pork will be for sale in Germany under the name “Der Grüne Weg”.
-The products meet the European standards for organic products and the criteria for 3 stars of the Beter Leven quality mark.
+From 2020 the organic meat is for sale in Germany under the name “Der Grüne Weg”.
+The products meet the European standards for organic products and the criteria for 3 stars of the Beter Leven quality standard.
 These high animal welfare requirements are guaranteed in contracts with suppliers.